-Station’s decisions as to the administration and operation of the Contest and the selection of the potential winners are final and binding in all matters related to the Contest.
-Failure to verify winner’s eligibility may result in disqualification and forfeiture of the prize.
-Unclaimed prizes may not be awarded.

 Grand Prize Winner Selection.
 On or about 9:00 a.m.
-CT on Friday, November 18, 2022, Station will select one (1) grand prize winner in a random drawing from among all twelve Qualifiers.
+CT on Friday, November 17, 2023, Station will select one (1) grand prize winner in a random drawing from among all twelve Qualifiers.
 The winning Qualifier will be contacted using the email address and/or phone number provided to the Station when the selected as a Qualifier, and may be awarded the grand prize (subject to verification of eligibility and compliance with the terms of these rules.)
 Station’s decisions as to the administration and operation of the Contest and the selection of the potential winner are final and binding in all matters related to the Contest.
 Failure to respond to the initial verification contact within three (3) days of notification will result in disqualification and forfeiture of the prize.

+Station’s decisions as to the administration and operation of the Contest and the selection of the potential winners are final and binding in all matters related to the Contest.
+Failure to verify winner’s eligibility may result in disqualification and forfeiture of the prize.
+Unclaimed prizes may not be awarded.

 Verification of Potential Winners.
 THE ELIGIBILITY OF ALL POTENTIAL CONTEST WINNERS IS SUBJECT TO VERIFICATION BY STATION WHOSE DECISIONS ARE FINAL AND BINDING IN ALL MATTERS RELATED TO THE CONTEST.
 Each potential winner must continue to comply with all terms and conditions of these Official Rules, and winning is contingent upon fulfilling all requirements.
 Each potential winner may be notified by email and/or telephone call after the date of random drawing and/or winner determination.
 Each potential winner will be required to sign and return to Station, within three (3) days of the date notice is sent, an affidavit of eligibility and a liability/publicity release (except where prohibited) in order to claim his/her prize, if applicable.
-A winner who returns the affidavit of eligibility and liability/publicity release will be deemed to have accepted the contest prize and thereafter will not be permitted to rescind their acceptance of the prize and/or return the prize.
+A winner who returns the affidavit of eligibility and liability/publicity release will be deemed to have accepted the Contest prize and thereafter will not be permitted to rescind the acceptance of the prize and/or return the prize.
 If a potential winner cannot be contacted, fails to sign and return the affidavit of eligibility and/or the liability/publicity release within the required time period (if applicable), or if the prize or prize notification is returned as undeliverable, potential winner forfeits prize.
 In the event that the potential winner of a prize is disqualified for any reason, Station may award the applicable prize to an alternate winner by random drawing from among all remaining eligible entries.

 Prizes.

 Qualifier Prizes.
 Twelve (12) Qualifier prizes (one for each Sounder Day) will be awarded for this Contest.
-Each Qualifier will receive: Two (2) tickets for “Magic Christmas in Lights” at Bellingrath Gardens and Home, open nightly (except Christmas & New Year’s Day) from November 25, 2022 through January 4, 2023.
-Approximate retail value (“ARV”) of each Qualifier prize is thirty-four dollars ($34).
+Each Qualifier will receive: Two (2) tickets for “Magic Christmas in Lights” at Bellingrath Gardens and Home, open nightly (except Christmas & New Year’s Day) from November 24, 2023 through January 3, 2024; a digital download card for Mannheim Steamroller’s “Christmas Celebration” album and a box of 8 packets of Mannheim Steamroller Cinnamon Hot Chocolate.
+Approximate retail value (“ARV”) of each Qualifier prize is thirty-four dollars ($54).

 Grand Prize.
 One (1) grand prize will be awarded from among the twelve Qualifiers.
-The grand prize-winning Qualifier will also receive one (1) snowflake diamond necklace.
-The ARV of the grand prize is one thousand dollars ($1,000).
+The grand prize-winning Qualifier will also receive: 14k White Gold 1.0 carat total weight Lab Grown Diamond Earrings.
+The ARV of the grand prize is one thousand dollars ($1,260).

-THE TOTAL ARV OF ALL CONTEST PRIZES IS: ONE THOUSAND FOUR HUNDRED EIGHT DOLLARS ($1,408).
+THE TOTAL ARV OF ALL CONTEST PRIZES IS: ONE THOUSAND SIX HUNDRED SIXTY-EIGHT DOLLARS ($1,908).